asreview/asreview-makita/README.md

 ASReview software.
 Therefore, they can be added manually with `asreview makita add-script NAME_OF_SCRIPT`.

-For example, the results from _ASReview datatools_ are merged via the script `merge_descriptives.py` (or `merge_metrics.py` for _ASReview insights_), using:
+For example, the results from data describe are merged via the script `merge_descriptives.py` (or `merge_metrics.py` for _ASReview insights_), using:

 1. Collect statistics (with template)